space150/boba.js/README.md

 tracker.watch('select', '.js-track-select', trackSelect)
 ```

-The callback is passed a jQuery event object and should return an object like
+The callback is passed a jQuery event object and should return an object with `category`, `action`, and `label` properties:
-the following:

 ```js
 {